bloomberg/bde-tools/_sources/waf.txt

 because waf can be configured to use a version of Visual Studio different from the one supported by the that command prompt.

-Building using cygwin's gcc compiler is not supported.
+Building using Cygwin's gcc compiler is not supported.
 However, you can work in the cygwin environment, but still use the Visual Studio compiler by invoking using the provided shell script ``bin/cygwaf.sh``.